MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-04-when_to_operate.md

 Trips distance pr hour

 If you answered no to this question then you should definitely operate around 4-5 PM but instead XXXX otherwise we would recommend operating in the timeframe spanning from 6AM until 8AM.

+Having investigated *Where* and *When* to operate we should find out *Who* should we pickup.
+Clearly, some types of people tend to give better tips than others.
+Lets dig into that on the next slide.